waste-of-kindergarten/xpython37-v0.1/python/Doc/library/multiprocessing.rst

    .. method:: apply_async(func[, args[, kwds[, callback[, error_callback]]]])

-      A variant of the :meth:`apply` method which returns a result object.
+      A variant of the :meth:`apply` method which returns a :class:`~multiprocessing.pool.AsyncResult` object.

       If *callback* is specified then it should be a callable which accepts a single argument.
 When the result becomes ready *callback* is applied to